-How to Know God’s Disposition and the Result of His Work (Part Three)
+How to Know God’s Disposition and the Results His Work Shall Achieve (Part Three)

-How God Establishes Man’s Outcome and the Standard by Which He Does So
+How God Determines People’s Outcomes and the Standards by Which He Does So

-Since God doesn’t use how people think this way or that way, their ideas and viewpoints, as a standard to establish the outcome of man, then what kind of standard does He use?
-God uses trials to establish the outcome of man.
-There are two standards for using trials to establish man’s outcome: The first is the number of trials that people undergo, and the second is the people’s result in these trials.
-It is these two indicators that establish man’s outcome.
-Now we will elaborate on these two standards.
+If God does not use people’s various thoughts, ideas, and viewpoints as standards by which to determine their outcomes, what sort of standard does He use to determine people’s outcomes?
+He uses trials to determine their outcomes.
+There are two standards to God’s use of trials to determine people’s outcomes: The first is the number of trials that people undergo, and the second is the results these trials have on people.
+It is these two indicators that establish a person’s outcome.
+Now, let’s elaborate on these two standards.

-First of all, when you are faced with a trial from God (note: It’s possible that in your eyes this trial is a small one and isn’t worth mentioning), God will make you distinctly aware that this is the hand of God upon you, and that it is God who has arranged this circumstance for you.
-When your stature is immature, God will arrange trials in order to test you.
-These trials will correspond to your stature, that which you’re able to understand, and that which you’re able to withstand.
-Test what part of you?
-Test your attitude toward God.
+To begin, when a person is faced with a trial from God (note: It is possible that in your eyes, this trial might be a minor one, not worth mentioning), He will make you distinctly aware that this is His hand upon you, and that it is He who arranged this circumstance for you.
+While you are still immature of stature, God will arrange trials in order to test you, and these trials will correspond to your stature, what you are able to comprehend, and what you can withstand.
+What part of you will be tested?
+Your attitude toward God.
 Is this attitude very important?
-Of course it’s important!
-Moreover, it’s especially important!
-Because this attitude of man is the result God wants, it is the most important thing as far as God is concerned.
-Otherwise God wouldn’t spend His efforts on people by engaging in these kinds of work.
-God wants to see your attitude toward Him by way of these trials; He wants to see whether or not you are on the right path; and He wants to see whether or not you are fearing God and shunning evil.
-Therefore, regardless of whether you understand a lot or a little of the truth at that particular time, you will still be faced with God’s trial, and following any increase in the amount of truth you understand, God will continue to arrange corresponding trials for you.
-When you are once again faced with a trial, God wants to see whether your viewpoint, your ideas, and your attitude toward God have had any growth in the meantime.
-Some people say: “Why does God always want to see people’s attitudes?
-Hasn’t God seen how they put truth into practice?
-Why would He still want to see people’s attitudes?”
+Of course it is important!
+It is of special importance!
+This attitude in humans is the result God desires, so, as far as He is concerned, it is the most important thing of all.
+Otherwise, God would not spend His efforts on people by engaging in such work.
+By way of these trials, God wants to see your attitude toward Him; He wants to see whether or not you are on the right path.
+He also wants to see whether or not you fear God and shun evil.
+Therefore, whether you understand much or little of the truth at any particular time, you will still be faced with God’s trials, and following any increase in the amount of truth you understand, He will continue to arrange relevant trials for you.
+When you are once again faced with a trial, God will want to see whether your viewpoint, your ideas, and your attitude toward Him have experienced any growth in the intervening period of time.
+Some people wonder, “Why does God always want to see people’s attitudes?
+Hasn’t He already seen how they put the truth into practice?
+Why would He still want to see their attitudes?”
 This is mindless drivel!
-Since God proceeds like this, then God’s intentions must lie therein.
-God always observes people from their side, watching their every word and deed, their every act and movement, even their every thought and idea.
-Everything that happens to people: their good deeds, their faults, their transgressions, and even their rebellions and betrayals, God will record it all as evidence in establishing their outcome.
-As God’s work builds up step-by-step, you hear more and more truth, you accept more and more positive things, positive information, and the reality of the truth.
-Over the course of this process, God’s requirements of you will also increase.
-At the same time, God will arrange heavier trials for you.
-His goal is to examine whether your attitude toward God has matured in the meantime.
-Of course, during this time, the viewpoint God demands of you conforms to your understanding of the reality of the truth.
+Given that God works in this manner, His will must lie therein.
+God constantly observes people from the side, watching their every word and action, their every deed and movement; He even observes their every thought and idea.
+God makes a note of everything that happens to people—their good deeds, their faults, their transgressions, even their rebellions and betrayals—as evidence with which to determine their outcomes.
+Step by step, as God’s work is elevated, you will hear more truths and come to accept more positive things and information, and you will gain more of the reality of the truth.
+Throughout this process, God’s requirements of you will also increase, and as they do, He will arrange more serious trials for you.
+His goal is to examine whether your attitude toward Him has progressed in the meantime.
+Of course, when this happens, the viewpoint God demands of you will conform to your understanding of the reality of the truth.

-A Practical Question Brings About All Kinds of Embarrassments in People
+The Various Embarrassments a Practical Question Brings About in People

-Just now there were some of you who were certain that God couldn’t admit this type of person.
-Others weren’t too clear, believing that God might admit them, and might not admit them—this attitude is the more moderate one; and then there were those whose viewpoint was that they hope God admits this kind of person—this is the ambiguous attitude.
-The ones with the certain attitude believe that God has worked until now and His work is complete, so God doesn’t need to be tolerant of these people, and He won’t admit them again.
-The moderate people believe that these matters should be handled according to their circumstances: If this person’s heart is inseparable from God, and they’re still a person who truly believes in God, a person who seeks after the truth, then God shouldn’t remember their previous weaknesses and faults; He should forgive them, give them another chance, let them return to God’s house, and accept God’s salvation.
-However, if this person runs away once again, that’s when God can no longer want this person and it cannot be considered doing them an injustice.
-There’s another group who hope that God can admit this person.
-This group doesn’t clearly know if God is admitting them or not.
-If they believe that God should admit them, but God doesn’t admit them, then it seems that they are a little bit out of conformity with God’s viewpoint.
-If they believe that God shouldn’t admit them, and God happens to say that His love toward man is indefinite and that He’s willing to give this person another chance, then is this not an example of human ignorance being laid bare?
+Just now, some of you expressed certainty that God could not possibly accept this type of person.
+Others were not too clear, thinking that God might accept them or might not—this attitude is the more moderate one.
+There were also those of you whose viewpoint was that you hope God will accept this kind of person—this attitude is the more ambiguous one.
+Those of you who are certain in what you think believe that God has worked for so long, and that His work is complete, so He does not need to be tolerant of these people; as such, you think He will not accept them again.
+The more moderate among you believe that these matters should be handled according to individual circumstances; if these people’s hearts are inseparable from God, and if they genuinely believe in God and pursue the truth, then God should forget their previous weaknesses and faults—He should forgive these people, give them a second chance, and allow them to return to His house and accept His salvation.
+However, if these people later run away once again, then God will no longer want them, and abandoning these people cannot be considered an injustice.
+There is another group who hope God can accept such a person.
+This group is not quite sure whether God will actually do so or not.
+If they believe He should accept this kind of person, but He does not, then it seems this view is slightly out of conformity with God’s perspective.
+If they believe that God should not accept such a person, and God happens to say that His love toward humans is boundless and that He is willing to give this kind of person another chance, then is this not an example of human ignorance being laid bare?
 In any case, you all have your own viewpoints.
-These viewpoints are a knowledge in your own thoughts; they’re also a reflection of the depth of your understanding of the truth and your understanding of God’s intentions.
-Well put, no?
-It’s wonderful that you have opinions on this matter!
-But as to whether your opinions are correct or not, there is still a question mark.
-Aren’t you all a little bit worried?
-“What is correct then?
-I can’t see clearly, and don’t know exactly what God is thinking.
-God didn’t tell me anything.
-How can I know what God is thinking?
-God’s attitude toward man is love.
-According to God’s past attitude, He should admit this person.
-But I’m not too clear on God’s present attitude—I can only say that maybe He will admit this person, and maybe He won’t.”
-Isn’t this ridiculous?
-This has really stumped you.
-If you don’t have a proper view on this matter, then what will you do when your church is truly faced with this kind of person?
-If you don’t deal with it properly, then maybe you’ll offend God.
-Is this not a dangerous issue?
+These viewpoints represent a kind of knowledge within your own thoughts; they are also a reflection of the depth of your understanding of the truth and of God’s will.
+It is correct to say so, is it not?
+It is wonderful that you have opinions on this matter!
+However, there is still the question of whether your opinions are correct.
+You are all a bit worried, are you not?
+“Then what is correct?
+I can’t see clearly, and I don’t know exactly what God is thinking, and He hasn’t told me anything.
+How can I know what He is thinking?
+God’s attitude toward humankind is love.
+Going by the attitude He has had in the past, He should accept such a person, but I’m not too clear on God’s present attitude; I can only say that maybe He will accept this person, and maybe He won’t.”
+This is laughable, is it not?
+This question has really stumped you.
+If you do not have a proper viewpoint on this matter, then what will you do when your church is actually faced with such a person?
+If you do not handle the situation correctly, then you could offend God.
+Is this not a dangerous affair?